From Shortage to Readiness

 British, Australian and New Zealand troops disembark at Suda Bay, Crete, during World War II.
 New Zealand.
 Department of Internal Affairs.
 War History Branch.
 Ref: DA-01611-F. Alexander Turnbull Library, Wellington, New Zealand. /records/23172196

 This number was eleven times greater than originally planned for clothing and equipment supply.
 Transporting stores between ports was primarily conducted by caiques under cover of night.
 However, the supply of weapons and ammunition remained highly problematic.
 The general strategy involved holding ammunition primarily in fighting sectors, with only a fifth stored in the BAD.
-The LADs, having been forced to abandon their equipment in Greece, were severely restricted in their capacity for first-line repairs.
+The LADs, having been forced to abandon their equipment in Greece, were severely constrained in their ability to perform first-line repairs.

 The Australians benefited from the well-trained 3 Advanced Ordnance Depot (3AOD) supporting their division, whereas New Zealand’s ordnance support was more ad hoc.[2]
 It relied on New Zealand Ordnance Corps (NZOC) members from the NZ Divisional staff to establish makeshift Ordnance Dumps and a distribution system.
 Major Allan Huia Andrews, as the New Zealand Division Assistant Director of Ordnance Services (ADOS), and Captain John Owen Kelsey, serving as DADOS Engineering (DADOS(E)), commanded these efforts.
 However, both Divisions struggled because the proper supply and support systems that should have been in place for such a campaign were non-existent.